By Aliya Kabdulina – Art in Tanzania Intern

 Experiential travel is on the rise today.
 Africa has some of the best offerings in adventure tourism, be it trekking to the top of Mount Kilimanjaro in Tanzania or sandboarding in the Namib Desert.
 Africa is fast becoming the continent of choice for highly adventurous people.

-While wildlife safaris are still of significant interest, tourists tend to have other requirements besides a simple game drive.
+While wildlife safaris remain of significant interest, tourists tend to have other requirements beyond a simple game drive.
 Popularity is rising around activities such as walking safaris, camping in national parks, and even night safaris.
 In Zambia and Zimbabwe, canoeing safaris are offered, providing a unique view of the wildlife.

 There is an increase in ethnographic tourism, including outdoor activities integrated with cultural experiences.
-Tourists actively participate in community life, learn local crafts, and participate in authentic African rituals, such as visiting Maasai villages in Kenya and Tanzania and experiencing their traditional lifestyle.
+Tourists actively participate in community life, learn local crafts, and engage in authentic African rituals, such as visiting Maasai villages in Kenya and Tanzania, and experiencing their traditional way of life.

 3. Digital and Contactless Tourism

 The rise of online booking and effortless travel comes with the expectation of MICE tourism.
-The growing digital transformation in the world is slowly shaping Africa’s tourism sector, too.
-Many tourism boards and private companies in different African countries pour resources into digital solutions to improve their services and meet the tourists’ expectations.
+The growing digital transformation worldwide is also slowly shaping Africa’s tourism sector.
+Many tourism boards and private companies in various African countries invest resources in digital solutions to enhance their services and meet tourists’ expectations.

 One emerging trend is the implementation of AI-powered virtual assistants to provide up-to-the-minute travel information.
 Coupled with mobile payment systems like M Pesa in Kenya, these cashless innovations greatly simplify the transaction process for international tourists.

-There is also ongoing research on virtual tourism, which is hoped to enhance tourism in Africa.
+There is also ongoing research on virtual tourism, which is aimed at enhancing tourism in Africa.
 Some sites offer virtual tours of Africa’s landmarks for ‘visitors’ who have never been to Africa, like Victoria Falls, National Serengeti Park, and Table Mountain.

 4. Luxury Safari Boom

 With the new wave of luxury safari experiences, Africa now attracts travellers who wish to redefine their comfort.
-Private luxury safari lodges and exotic, exclusive private reserves in Africa appeal to ultra-high-net-worth individuals who want to explore the unique and different wildlife Africa offers.
+Private luxury safari lodges and exotic, exclusive private reserves in Africa appeal to ultra-high-net-worth individuals who seek to explore the unique and diverse wildlife that Africa offers.

-Some significant regions that provide the best luxury safari experiences include the Tanzania Serengeti and Botswana’s Okavango Delta.
-These regions offer luxury tented camps, personal chefs, butlers, safari guides, and world-class dining in the heart of nature.
-Some of these lodges feature green designs that ensure they have little effect on the beauty of the nature around them while still providing top-notch services.
+Some of the most significant regions that offer the best luxury safari experiences include Tanzania’s Serengeti and Botswana’s Okavango Delta.
+These regions provide luxury tented camps, personal chefs, butlers, safari guides, and world-class dining in the heart of nature.
+Some of these lodges feature green designs that minimise their impact on the surrounding natural beauty while still providing top-notch services.

 5. The Expansion of Domestic and Regional Travel